 A Fundamental Advantage in Technology: The Power of Synthetic DiamondAt the core of our RF Power Amplifiers (RFPAs) and small satellites (or CubeSats) is a pioneering new invention: Gallium Nitride (GaN)-on-Diamond wafer technology.
 In 2003, Akash co-founder, Felix Ejeckam (then at Group4 Labs, Inc.), invented the idea of lifting GaN thin films from its original growth substrate (for example, Silicon) and transferring it to a synthetic CVD diamond substrate [ 16, 8, and 1].
 CVD diamond exhibits the highest thermal conductivity known to humans; at 1500+ W/mK, it is nearly four times that of copper or silicon carbide.
 This creative idea for the first time allows the power of diamond to be applied to high frequency (1 GHz+), high power (10W+) RF devices which are the basis of all radio telecommunications.

 GaN-on-Diamond RF Devices: Beat the HeatBringing the GaN active device layers – the sort used in our RFPAs – to within tens of nanometers from diamond helps whisk heat away from the devices almost at the instant that it is generated.
-Heat is a primary cause of failure or underperformance in modern wireless electronics; reducing or eliminating heat from a chip’s core will significantly and positively impact thermal efficiency, BOM costs, system costs, system lifetimes, and lifetime costs [
+Heat is a primary cause of failure or underperformance in modern wireless electronics; reducing or eliminating heat from a chip’s core will significantly and positively impact thermal efficiency, BOM costs, system costs, system lifetimes, and lifetime costs [ 3, 6, and 9 ].

-GaN-on-Diamond is the ultimate building block for an RF Power Amplifier; it gives the system designer a new thermal envelope to use for any number of product or system improvements.
+GaN-on-Diamond MMICs and Amplifiers: How to Improve Size, Weight and PowerGaN-on-Diamond is the ultimate building block for an RF Power Amplifier; it gives the system designer a new thermal envelope to use for any number of product or system improvements.
 Performance benefits such as higher data transmission rates and greater picture resolution in a satellite are only part of the story: these Akash RFPAs can eliminate bulky heat sinks; enable smaller and more compact subsystem or system designs; enable greater system-wide efficiency by dissipating less thermal energy; or deliver previously unachievable levels of power from a power amplifier.

 Intellectual PropertyAkash Systems holds 80 patents related to GaN-on-Diamond materials, devices, and satellite communications systems.

 Selected Published References